Can the Taliban govern Afghanistan? | DW | 08.09.2021

 There are also no women in the new power structure, something protesters in Kabul had been calling for as women fear losing their hard-won rights.

-Faiz Mohammad Zalan, a lecturer at the University of Kabul, says that although the Taliban are predominantly Pashtun, they do not believe in appointing people on the basis of their ethnic affiliations.
+Faiz Mohammad Zalan, a lecturer at the University of Kabul, said that although the Taliban are predominantly Pashtun, they do not believe in appointing people on the basis of their ethnic affiliations.

 "Basically, the Taliban wanted to put their most powerful leaders in charge of ministries to control the situation in Afghanistan," Zalan told DW.